antrea-io/antrea/test/performance/README.md

 ```

 For example, if we want to test whether the startup speed of the agent is affected after creating
-NetworkPolicy on a large scale, we can place "ScaleNP" under "ScaleAgent."
+NetworkPolicy on a large scale cluster, we can place "ScaleNetworkPolicy" after "ScaleRestartAgent".

-Also, we can control the number of tests by setting the "repeat" parameter.
+Also, we can control the number of tests by setting the `repeat_times` field.

-## 4. Efficient resource utilization(Antrea simulator agent)
+## Efficient resource utilization(Antrea simulator agent)

 A significant concern is that large-scale testing requires a vast amount of cluster resources.
 We can use simulated agents to conduct tests to save resources and achieve the goal of scaling